A novel distribution-free hybrid regression model for manufacturing process efficiency improvement: Conclusions and Discussions

 \section{Conclusions and Discussions}

-The purpose of this article is to develop a model for selection of important causal variable(s) of a process.
+The purpose of this article is to develop a model for selection of critical causal variable(s) of a manufacturing process.
 Our study presented a hybrid RT-ANN model that combines both the neural network and RT which gives more accuracy than all other traditional models as shown in Table 3 to address the complicated problem of Krofta efficiency improvement.
 We have found RT to be the optimal technique for the selection of tuning parameters and found hybrid RT-ANN model to be the optimal regression model for accurately predicting the Krofta recovery percentage.
-Consequently, the hybrid RT-ANN successfully demonstrated best performance and offered a practical solution to the problem of finding optimal levels for selecting the tuning parameters to improve the Krofta efficiency.
-Theoretical results show that the proposed model is consistent.
-We have also provide a low upper bound for the number of hidden neurons during the application of ANN.
-The proven model when applied to a complex chemical process for efficiency improvement provided the required causal variables.
-These variables were then optimized using design of experiments to achieve an efficiency level of about 85\% from the existing efficiency level of about 60\%.
+Consequently, the hybrid RT-ANN successfully demonstrated the best performance and offered a practical solution to the problem of finding optimal levels for selecting the tuning parameters to improve the Krofta efficiency.
+Though the hybrid model developed was mainly to improve the efficiency of Krofta, its proven theoretical consistency makes it robust and hence can generally be applied to other similar situations.
+We have also provided an upper bound for the number of hidden neurons during the application of ANN.
+The proven model, when applied to a complex chemical process for efficiency improvement, provided the required causal variables.
+These variables were then optimized using the design of experiments to achieve an efficiency level of about 85\% from the existing efficiency level of about 60\%.
 Since the accuracy of the proposed model is quite high and it is consistent, the model may be applied to other complex problems as well.
-In the application of the Krofta efficiency problem, not only the efficiency is enhanced, it resulted in lesser wastage, and hence a significant economic gain for the organization, but it also helped the organization to be more environment friendly as well.
+In the application of the Krofta efficiency problem, not only the efficiency is enhanced, but it also resulted in lesser wastage and provided a significant economic gain for the organization.
+It also helped the organization to be more environmentally friendly as well.